kiShubham/reactNative_app/README.md

 learning

-# this is initial change
+# this is initial change2